Forward equations for option prices in semimartingale models: Examples

 Note that the percentage loss $L_t$ belongs to $[0,1]$, so $\Delta L_{t}\in[0,1-L_{t-}]$.
 For the equity tranche $[0,K]$, we define the expected tranche notional at maturity $T$ as

 As noted in \cite{contminca08}, the prices of portfolio credit derivatives such as CDO tranches only depend on the loss process through the expected tranche notionals.
 Therefore, if one is able to compute $C_{t_0}(T,K)$ then one is able to compute the values of all CDO tranches at date $t_0$.
 In the case of a loss process with constant loss increment, Cont and Savescu \cite{contsavescu08} derived a forward equation for the expected tranche notional.
-The following result generalizes the forward equation derived by Cont and Savescu \cite{contsavescu08} to a more general setting which allows for random, dependent loss sizes and possible dependence between the loss given default and the default intensity: \begin{proposition}[Forward equation for expected tranche notionals] Define the integer-valued random measure $M_Y(dt\,dy)$ with compensator $ m_Y(t,dy,Y_{t-})\,dt$ defined by :
+The following result generalizes the forward equation derived by Cont and Savescu \cite{contsavescu08} to a more general setting which allows for random, dependent loss sizes and possible dependence between the loss given default and the default intensity: \begin{proposition}[Forward equation for expected tranche notionals] Assume there exists a measurable function $m_Y:[0,T]\times[0,1]\mapsto \mathcal{R}([0,1])$ such that for all $t\in[t_0,T]$ and for all $A\in\mathcal{B}([0,1)]$,